tom288/kdtree/README.md

 - You may need to create `custom.cmd` to override paths in `common.cmd`

 Both of these build types require `glew32.dll` in the folder of the executable, which is important for distribution.
 The build scripts take care of this.
+I've discovered a nice way to use Visual Studio Code for this project, which is straightforward to set up and which I am happy to share.

 ## Next steps

+- Improve attribute management in `rectangle.c`
-- Render a rectangle
+- Move `rectangle.c` static variables to a struct parameter
 - Work out how to link and use `cglm`
 - Create a struct for the tree
 - Render a tree